AN/SPS-67(V) Radar Set

 In 1983 Northrop Grumman Norden Systems commenced production of the AN/SPS-67 radars, producing a total of 126 AN/SPS-67(V)1 radars and 36 AN/SPS-67(V)3 radars.
 In 1997, procurement of the AN/SPS-67(V)3 Radar was split into two solicitations, one for below deck equipment and one for the above deck antenna group.
 Both contracts were competitively awarded and the resulting two procurements included fulfillment of all system requirements through FY2001.
 In the split procurement, the below decks equipment contract, for 26 units, was awarded to DRS Electronic Systems while the Antenna Group contract, for 26 units, was awarded to Electro-Mechanical Systems.

-The Program Office is currently in process of awarding a procurement contract for the acquisition of 12 additional below deck systems, 12 above deck antenna groups and one refurbishment/upgrade of an AN/SPS-67(V)3 radar system to support the DDG 51 Re-Start program through FY2020.
-AN/SPS-67(V)5 is currently installed in DDG 51 Flight II and IIA-class ships and interfaced with existing shipboard systems.
-DDG 51 Flight I ships require this upgrade to alleviate obsolescence and to gain the enhanced benefits of the AN/SPS-67(V)5 modernized detection and tracking processing supporting Surface GWS engagements in a littoral environment.
+The AN/SPS-67(V) program is currently being supported by the DDG-51 Restart effort (DDG 113-118).
+The Program Office is in the process of delivering the last two AN/SPS-67(V)5 systems, finishing production with DDG 117 and DDG 118.
+The SPS-76(V)5 is being replaced by the AN/SPQ-9B on DDG 119 and up.
+The AN/SPS-76(V)5 is currently installed on DDG 51 Flight II and IIA-class ships and interfaced with existing shipboard systems.
+DDG 51 Flight I ships require this upgrade to alleviate obsolescence and to gain the enhanced benefits of the AN/SPS-76(V)5 modernized detection and tracking processing supporting Surface GWS engagements in a littoral environment.
 An engineering Design Agent contract associated with the continued engineering, maintenance, system enhancements and mitigating obsolescence is currently in place to support AN/SPS-67(V) system life cycle sustainment.